vamsi2106/Quadb/README.md

 - Node.js and npm (Node Package Manager) installed on your local machine
 - PostgreSQL database installed and running locally
-- Git installed for version control
-- Basic understanding of the command line interface

 ## Steps